ga-wdi-lessons/ruby-iteration-and-enumerables/readme.md

 Loops execute a certain block of code a certain number of times.

 **Enumerables** are loops *used specifically to do something to or with each item in an collection.*

+Enumerables are great at traversing, searching, filtering, and modifying collections of data in Ruby.

 **Why?** It DRYs up your code considerably.
 Consider: